awsdocs/amazon-redshift-getting-started-guide/doc_source/rs-gsg-create-an-iam-role.md

 1. Copy the **Role ARN** to your clipboard—this value is the Amazon Resource Name \(ARN\) for the role that you just created\.
 You use that value when you use the COPY command to load data in [Step 6: Load Sample Data from Amazon S3](rs-gsg-create-sample-db.md)\.

 Now that you have created the new role, your next step is to attach it to your cluster\.
 You can attach the role when you launch a new cluster or you can attach it to an existing cluster\.
-In the next step, you'll attach the role to a new cluster\.
+In the next step, you attach the role to a new cluster\.